jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 10. For **Search for new numbers** select **Search by area code** and enter **206**.

-Note: The phone numbers can be subject to changes, dependent on the lab provider and possibly needs to be adjusted.
+**Note**: The phone numbers that are available in different regions will vary and **206** numbers may not be available.
+Try other area codes in the US and Canada, such as **308** in Nebraska.
+The area code of the phone number does not need to match the emergency address location.

 11. When all fields are complete, select **Next**.
-Microsoft will now reserve and present some numbers for you.
+Microsoft will now reserve phone numbers in the chosen area code.
 If there are no numbers available for your selected State/City combination, select another State/City and try again.

-12. You should see 1 206 area code number, select **Place Order**.
-If you chose a different area code the number should reflect that area code.
+12. Verify the area code and phone number, then select **Place Order**.

 13. You will see “Thank you, your order has been placed!”, select **Finish**.